livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/storage/_index.md

 If you use an http proxy like [squid](http://squid-cache.org/), you can declare the `HTTPS_PROXY` environment variable, which then configures the aws client. e.g. `HTTPS_PROXY=http://localhost:3128 node index.js`

-Or you can explicitly configure it with the options provided by the aws sdk:
+Or you can explicitly configure it with the options provided by the AWS SDK:

 ```js
 storage: {